 - Including the family as an integral part of their child's care team.

-"We value parents at the bedside and in provider/parent team meetings," says Dr. Garber.
-"We listen to families' concerns and answer questions as they arise.
-Parents are allowed to remain with their child around the clock, seven days a week, which often helps to calm anxieties and provide reassurance to little ones."
+Parents are allowed to remain with their child around the clock, seven days a week, which often helps to calm anxieties and provide reassurance to little ones.
 Translation services are also available to aid in communication needs.